EngagingInnovation/rapid-development-aws-web-apps/Website/README.md

 ### local web development
 Run `cd web`, followed by `npm run start` to test your React website from localhost during development.

-## Similar Project
-Some of the terraform resources were inspired by [this project](https://github.com/joshuamkite/terraform-aws-static-website-s3-cloudfront-acm/tree/main) on GitHub.
-A lot was changed for this project, including a new CloudFront ordered cache setting for React and configuration with Route53 domains and hosted zones.